 Cassidy Hall will be the designated campus wide emergency treatment center.
 This site is chosen based on access to supplies, medical personnel, ambulance access, ease of traffic flow pattern, and proximity of other buildings.
-This building has ease of entrance through east door with ease of exit through north door.
+This building has ease of entrance through the east door with ease of exit through north door.
 This plan will be based on utilizing that location.

-Cassidy Hall is located at 19th street and 10th avenue.
-Scott Willcoxon Hall is located right next door, and the next building to the south is Hansen Willis Residence Hall.
+Cassidy Hall is at 19th street and 10th avenue.
+Scott Wilcoxon Hall is next to Cassidy Hall, and the next building to the south of Scott Wilcoxon Hall is Hansen Willis Residence Hall.